-A. Adequate progress in reading, writing, and mathematics as demonstrated by student performance on the Next Generation Sunshine State Standards, as measured by the Florida Comprehensive Assessment Test (FCAT Reading, FCAT Mathematics, FCAT Writing Assessment, FAIR, FOCUS) and district/classroom assessments.
-Such assessments may include, but not be limited to: standardized assessments, state benchmark assessments, classroom performance assessments, fluency probes, reading comprehension level, etc.

-B. In accordance with Florida Statute 1008.25, specific levels of adequate progress in reading, writing, mathematics and science are defined for grades kindergarten through five:
+- A. Adequate progress in reading, writing, and mathematics as demonstrated by student performance on the Next Generation Sunshine State Standards, as measured by the Florida Comprehensive Assessment Test (FCAT 2.0 Reading, FCAT 2.0 Mathematics, FCAT Writing Assessment, FAIR, FOCUS, SAT 10) and district/classroom assessments.
+Such assessments may include, but not be limited to: standardized assessments, state benchmark assessments, classroom performance assessments, fluency probes, reading comprehension level, etc. - B. In accordance with [FS 1008.25], specific levels of adequate progress in reading, writing, mathematics and science are defined for grades kindergarten through five:

 Grade Level Reading Comprehension Writing Assessment Mathematics Science

 K FAIR N/A enVision

 1 FAIR N/A enVision

-2 FAIR N/A enVision
+2 FAIR SAT 10 N/A enVision

-3 \geq Level 3 FCAT or \geq 45 th percentile on SAT 10 N/A ≥ Level 3 FCAT
+3 ≥ Level 3 FCAT or ≥ 45 th percentile on SAT 10 N/A ≥ Level 3 FCAT

-4 ≥ Level 3 FCAT ≥ 4.0 ≥ Level 3 FCAT
+4 \geq Level 3 FCAT TBD ≥ Level 3 FCAT

-5 ≥ Level 3 FCAT N/A ≥ Level 3 FCAT ≥ Level 3 FCAT
+5 \geq Level 3 FCAT N/A \geq Level 3 FCAT ≥ Level 3 FCAT

-- C. Retention decision will be made on a case by case basis with principal having final decision. - D. No student may be assigned to a grade level based solely on age or other factors that constitute social promotion. - E. The grading system for the development of work habits will be either a pass/fail or a checklist indicating mastery appropriate for the grade level.
+- C. Retention decisions will be made on a case by case basis with the principal having the final decision. - D. No student may be assigned to a grade level based solely on age or other factors that constitute social promotion. - E. The grading system for the development of work habits will be either a pass/fail or a checklist indicating mastery appropriate for the grade level.
 Students who receive a failing grade, or do not master the work habits, or have excessive absences may be considered for retention. - F. No promotion or retention decision may be made for any individual student classified as ELL/LEP based solely on a score on any single assessment instrument, whether such assessment instrument is part of the statewide assessment program or of a particular district's formal assessment process.
 A formal retention recommendation regarding an ELL/LEP student may be made through action of an ELL/LEP committee.
 This committee meeting is held prior to Good Cause decision affecting ELL/LEP students.